w-frank/w-frank.github.io/content/port-audio.md

-Title: Installing and Using PortAudio on Linux (using CMake)
+Title: Build and Use PortAudio on Linux (using CMake)
 Date: 2021-11-13 08:26
 Modified: 2021-11-13 08:26
 Category: Linux
 Tags: linux, programming
 Slug: port-audio-1
 Authors: Will Frank
-Summary:
+Summary: How to install, build, and use the PortAudio library on Linux.

+## PortAudio - portable audio I/O library
+PortAudio is a portable audio I/O library designed for cross-platform support of audio.
+It uses either a callback mechanism to request audio processing, or blocking read/write calls to buffer data between the native audio subsystem and the client.
+Audio can be processed in various formats, including 32 bit floating point, and will be converted to the native format internally.

 ## Installing the ALSA Development Kit
 The OSS sound API is very old and not well supported.
 It is recommended that you